misho-dimitrov/Tianeptine_wDC/README.md

 This repository contains resting-state functional MRI (rs-fMRI) data and analysis scripts from our pharmacological study examining the effects of the µ-opioid receptor agonist tianeptine on weighted Degree Centrality (wDC).
 Specifically, we investigated whether tianeptine modulates sensorimotor and frontoparietal functional connectivity (indexed by wDC) in autistic and non-autistic adults.

 In the study, participants underwent two scanning sessions in a randomised, placebo-controlled, double-blind, crossover design.
 The final sample consists of 19 non-autistic and 20 autistic adults.
-We employed multi-echo (ME) ICA denoising and a processing pipeline adapted from Holiga et al. (2019) to derive voxel-wise wDC.
+We employed multi-echo (ME) ICA denoising and a processing pipeline adapted from [Holiga et al., 2019](https://www.science.org/doi/10.1126/scitranslmed.aat9223) to derive voxel-wise wDC.

 The data include:
 - Binary grey matter mask resampled to the rs-fMRI data
-- Two binary masks corresponding to the sensorimotor and frontoparietal regions (respectively) previously identified in a large, multisite autism study (Holiga et al., 2019)
+- Two binary masks corresponding to the sensorimotor and frontoparietal regions (respectively) previously identified in a large, multisite autism study [(Holiga et al., 2019)](https://www.science.org/doi/10.1126/scitranslmed.aat9223)
 - Whole-brain, voxel-wise wDC maps
 - CSV files with the mask-averaged wDC values for each of the two masks, along with  (used in the statistical analysis)

 Detailed steps for the analyses—such as the multi-echo ICA denoising, regression of nuisance signals, correlation thresholding, computation of wDC, and linear mixed-effects modeling—are provided below and in the accompanying scripts.
-We used Unix scripting, AFNI (Cox, 1996), FSL (Jenkinson et al., 2012), Python (pandas, NumPy, matplotlib, SciPy, Scikit-learn, NiBabel, Nilearn, graph-tool) and R (base, p-testR, ggplot2, tidyr, ggpubr and readr) for processing, functional connectivity estimation, statistical analysis and visualisation of results.
+We used Unix scripting, [AFNI (Cox, 1996)](https://www.sciencedirect.com/science/article/pii/S0010480996900142), [FSL (Jenkinson et al., 2012)](https://www.sciencedirect.com/science/article/pii/S1053811911010603), Python (pandas, NumPy, matplotlib, SciPy, Scikit-learn, NiBabel, Nilearn, graph-tool) and R (base, p-testR, ggplot2, tidyr, ggpubr and readr) for processing, functional connectivity estimation, statistical analysis and visualisation of results.

 ## Running